mongodb-developer/mugs/workshop-atlas-stitch/README.md

 ![Load Sample Dataset](images/load-sample-dataset.png)

-- Familiarize yourself with the different tabs in your cluster:
+- Click on your cluster and familiarize yourself with the different tabs:
   - Connect - where you can get the MongoDB URI to connect with the command line, your application, MongoDB Compass or the BI Connector.
-  - Real Time - where you can see what's happening right now on your cluster,
+  - Real Time - where you can see what's happening right now on your cluster (only on dedicated servers),
-  - Metrics - where you can explore all the metrics history,
+  - Metrics - where you can explore all the metrics history (more metrics in dedicated servers of course!),
   - Collections - where you can browse your collections and manipulate the data,
   - Command Line Tools - where you can copy/paste the command lines to use MongoDB import/export/dump/restore/top/stats.

 > NB: Because you are currently loading the sample dataset, you should see some writes in the *Real Time* and *Metrics* tabs.

-- You are now ready to work with your new cluster.
+- You are now *almost* ready to work with your new cluster.
-- In order to do that, you will need to complete 2 actions in the *Security* tab at the top:
+- In order to do be *completely* ready, you will need to complete 2 actions in the *Security* tab at the top:
   - Create a MongoDB User for your cluster because the authentication is ON of course!
   - Whitelist your public IP address because we are in the cloud and it's not an open bar for hackers!
+If you don't allow your IP address, you won't be able to access your cluster with your machine.

  ![Load Sample Dataset](images/security.png)

+- We will now verify that you can connect correctly to your cluster using [MongoDB Compass](https://www.mongodb.com/download-center/compass).
+- Please install the latest version of MongoDB Compass Enterprise from the download center to be able to try all the features.
-- To verify that you have correctly setup the MongoDB User and your IP address, try to connect with MongoDB Compass using the *Connect* button and follow the instructions.
+- To verify that you have correctly setup the MongoDB User and your IP address, try to connect with MongoDB Compass using the *Connect* button and use the MongoDB URI you can copy easily.

 ### MongoDB Compass